 What is a paper briquette maker.

-The idea is to simply use unwanted newspapers, photocopy paper, cardboard. junk mail, wrapping paper in fact any paper that will break down into a pulp can be used.
-The aim is to make it into something that will readily burn instead of using expensive traditional fuels.
+You can use any unwanted newspapers, photocopy paper, cardboard. junk mail, wrapping paper in fact any paper that will break down into a pulp can be used.
+The aim is to make waste paper into something that will readily burn instead of using expensive traditional fuels.

 Apparently the average home uses something like 500kg of paper and cardboard a year so why not use that paper yourself and create your own alternative fuel supply.